Join Us at Bürgenstock 2014

 - 20% of worldwide traded sugar

-Geneva is the world banking centre for commodity and trade finance- and is particularly strong in emerging markets--Russia, Africa and South America.
+Geneva is the world banking centre for commodity and trade finance- and is particularly strong in emerging markets, such as Africa and South America.

 Statistics compiled by Geneva Department of Regional Affairs from various sources, visit: http://www.whygeneva.ch/index.php?option=com_content&task=blogsection&id=28&Itemid=170&lang=en